Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Cal Stats and Trends

-- The Golden Bears have six giveaways this season, while the Ducks have 13 takeaways .
+- The Golden Bears have turned the ball over six times, seven fewer times than the Ducks have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.